AliceO2Group/O2DPG/README.md

 - Check out the [O2DataProcessing](https://github.com/AliceO2Group/O2DataProcessing) repository to your home folder on the EPN (`$HOME` in the following).
 - Copy the content of `O2DataProcessing/testing/examples` (description library file `workflows.desc` and workflow script `example-workflow.sh`) to another place INSIDE the repository, usually under `testing/detectors/[DETECTOR]` or `testing/private/[USERNAME]`.
 - Edit the workflow script to your needs, adjust / rename the workflow in the description library file.
   - See [here](#Topology-descriptions) for the syntax of the library file (in case it is not obvious), and make sure not to override the listed protected environment variables.
 The workflow script is just a bash script that starts a DPL workflow, which must have the `--dds` parameter in order to create a partial DDS topology.
-Make sure that the workflow script fullfils the [requirements](#Workflow-requirements)
+  - Make sure that the workflow script fullfils the [requirements](#Workflow-requirements), particularly that it respects the requested environment variables.
-  - Please note that the modules to load must be exactly `"DataDistribution QualityControl"`.
-Later it will be possible to use `O2PDPSuite` and specify the version, but for now that must not be used as it would create a module collision!
+  - Use `O2PDPSuite` for the modules to load to have the latest installed version, or `O2PDPSuite/[version]` to specify a version.
 - Create an empty folder in your `$HOME` on the EPN, in the following `$HOME/test`.
 - Copy the topology generation template from `O2DataProcessing/tools/epn/run.sh` to your folder.
   - N.B.: this template script contains all the options that will be provided via AliECS automatically as environment variables.
 Eventually this file will not be needed any more, but the XML file will be automatically created from the AliECS GUI.